banner-image

 Altitude Sickness

-Travellers to altitudes higher than 2,500m are at risk of altitude sickness, also known as acute mountain sickness (AMS).
+Travelers to altitude higher than 2,500m are at risk of altitude sickness, also known as acute mountain sickness (AMS).
 This can be life-threatening and affect anyone, even people who are very physically fit.
 There is a higher risk for those who have had altitude sickness before, who exercise or drink alcohol before adjusting to the altitude, or who have health problems that affect breathing.
 If your tour travels to high altitude, see your doctor for advice specific to you and your situation before you depart.
-It is important to be aware of the normal altitude symptoms that you may encounter BUT NOT worry about:
+It is important to be aware of the normal altitude symptoms that you may encounter but not worry about:

 1.Periods of sleeplessness